JacopoDapueto/disentangled_microscopy/README.md

 ### Transfer on Target dataset
 **Once** you have trained the source models, run the scripts to execute the transfer experiments.
+To transfer (without and with fine-tuning) and to evaluate the representation, run the following script:
 ```
-bash ./bash_scripts/transfer_*.sh
+python dlib_transfer_dsprites_to_plankton.py --config <name of the config folder> --experiment <name of the output directory>
 ```

-The results will be saved in `./outuput` directory, organized by experiment name:
+The results will be saved in `./output` directory, organized by experiment name:
 *source_experiment*\_to\_*target_experiment*

 **Once** one experiment folder is completed aggregate the results of all random seeds with the scripts